kean/articles/2021-03-24-concurrency.markdown

 - 4 made by the pipeline to access _its_ state in `loadImage(url:)`
 - 4 made by the prefetcher, one per completion callback

-That's a bit much.
+That's a bit too much.
 Can we optimize it?

 One option is to forget about thread-safety and background execution and synchronize on the main thread.
 But prefetcher is also used during scrolling.
 A collection view [prefetch API](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching) can ask you to start prefetching for 20 or more cells at a time.
 If sending it to background is faster than executing on the main queue, I would prefer to do it.
 When [120Hz displays](https://www.macrumors.com/2020/12/28/120hz-promotion-display-iphone-13/) for iPhones drop, you will be happy to get any optimizations you can.